 - They are easy to clean and keep clean due to their glazed surface.

-- Unlike natural timber where trees have been harvested, many wood look tiles are produced using a percentage of recycled materials to reduce the negative impact on the environment, making them ideal for environmentally conscious people.
+- Unlike natural timber where trees have been harvested, many manufacturers produce wood look tiles using a percentage of recycled materials.
+This reduces the negative impact on the environment and makes them ideal for environmentally conscious people.

-Another thing to keep in mind is that all wood tiles must be grouted and cannot be butt joined (stuck down side by side without a gap).
-When colour-matched grout is selected, the joints between the tiles blend in seamlessly.
+Another thing to keep in mind is that you must grout all wood tiles.
+You cannot butt join (stuck down side by side without a gap) them.
+However, when you colour match the grout, the joints between the tiles blend in seamlessly.

 Due to the size and dimensions of wood look tiles, all have a slight bow.
-The bow may result in lipping issues if they are not laid utilising the 80/20 percent ratio rule as per the industry guidelines.
+The bow may result in lipping issues if you do not lay them utilising the 80/20 percent ratio rule as per the industry guidelines.

-However, at TFO we have a wood look tile, the Trento Series which is currently the only product range that promotes a unique self-levelling technology that has been incorporated into the manufacturing process.
-This range claims the ability to be laid in any way the tiler sees fit as it doesn’t possess the bowing issues present in the other timber tile ranges.
-This claim is unique to this series however, it is important to remember that everyone should be informed about the generic characteristics of a wood look tile.
+However, at TFO we have a wood look tile called the Trento Series.
+This is currently the only product range that promotes a unique self-levelling technology that the manufacturer has incorporated into the manufacturing process.
+This range claims the ability to be laid in any way the tiler sees fit.
+This is because it doesn’t possess the bowing issues present in the other timber look tiles ranges.
+This claim is unique to this series.
+However, it is important to remember that everyone should be informed about the generic characteristics of a wood look tile.

 The 80/20 Percent Ratio Rule

 The image below is a clear example of how the 80/20 percent ratio applies when laying timber look tiles.
 For example, to avoid possible lipping issues on an 850mm long tile, the adjacent parallel tiles can begin up to 170mm (20%) from either end.
 The manufacturer never recommends laying them in a true brick pattern.
-Alternatively, a tile levelling system can be utilized if another laying pattern is preferred.
+Alternatively, you can utilise a tile levelling system if you prefer another laying pattern.

-As can be seen in the image, if you choose to lay your timber look tiles in this format, you are still adhering to the 80/20 percent ratio rule as each tile is only overlapping up to 20% of the adjacent tile.
+As you can see in the image, if you choose to lay your timber look tiles in this format, you are still adhering to the 80/20 percent ratio rule as each tile is only overlapping up to 20% of the adjacent tile.

-So, for a huge range of wood look tiles, come visit TFO or check us out online.
-You’ll be amazed with the quality and the variety we have available.
+So, for a huge range of tiles, come visit TFO or buy online now.
+The quality and the variety we have available will amaze you.
 But be quick, our stock runs out fast!